promisegrid/paper-ism/README.md

 ### Agent

 An **agent** is an autonomous entity.
 An agent might be a person or animal, a computer program, a machine, or other physical object.
 At extremely small scale, an agent might be an electron or other subatomic particle.
-The defining characteristic of an agent is its ability to influence, and be influenced by, its envrionment.
+The defining characteristic of an agent is its ability to influence, and be influenced by, its environment.

 ### Pure Functions and Side Effects